sahil1305/warranty/README.md

 Methods & Algorithms- Random forest (over sampling) algorithm is used to build the model.

-Tools- Python 3
+Language- Python

-IDE- Spyder
+IDE- Jupyter

 Brief Description- Warranty claim data set of Electronics Company was considered.
-We analyse the data and check for the duplicate values and removed them.
+Did Explonatory data analyis to understand the data.
 Replace the missing values with median imputation.
-The dataset was imbalanced; to overcome it up sampling and down sampling of majority and minority class was done.
-Finally model was built using Random Forest (up sampling) algorithm.
-The accuracy of the model was 96%.
-Model was deployed using Flask.
+The dataset was imbalanced; to overcome it over sampling of minority class was done using SMOTE.
+Decision tree and random forest algorithm gave the best accuracy of 97.32% among all the algorithms.

-Business Benefits- the business benefit of the project is to check the fraud claims done by the customers.
+Business Benefits- When an item is sold, then what is the probability that customer would file for warranty and to understand important factors associated with them.
+This is the problem facing by the organizations.
+To understand whether the claim is a genuine claim or a fraudulent claim based on different independent variables.